cindyward1/bottles-of-beer/README.md

 You can also test a non-interactive version of the methods against their test cases found in (clone location)/bottles-of-beer/spec/specs.js using opening the file (clone location)/bottles-of-beer/spec/spec-runner-html in a browser window.

-Please note that this repository has only been tested with Mozilla Firefox version 4.0.3 on a MacBook running Apple OS X version 10.9.5 (Mavericks).
+Please note that this repository has only been tested with the Google Chrome browser version 45.0.2454.93 (64-bit) on a MacBook running Apple OS X version 10.9.5 (Mavericks).
 Execution on any other computing platform, browser, or operating system is at the user's risk.

 ## Licensing